anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 1. Each Member Franchise is responsible for payment of all League dues, fees, and fines assessed to it pursuant to the approved League Budget or this document.
 1. Each Player in the League is expected to pay their team fees as designated by that team.
 Players may not switch teams within the League unless or until any and all debts are paid in full.
 1. Players may be assessed individual fees or fines as permitted by League Policy; however, the Member Franchise shall remain ultimately responsible for ensuring such obligations are satisfied.
-1. Failure to satisfy financial obligations in accordance with established deadlines may result in penalties, suspension, or loss of good standing as provided elsewhere in this document.
+1. Failure to satisfy financial obligations in accordance with established deadlines may result in penalties, suspension, or loss of Good Standing as provided elsewhere in this document.

 ### Restrictions